junxit/us-congress-bills-112/metadata.md

 - 2012-06-18 — Introduced in House
 - 2012-06-18 — Introduced in House
 - 2012-06-18 — Referred to the House Committee on Natural Resources.
+- 2012-06-26 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-06-28 — Subcommittee Hearings Held.
+- 2012-07-11 — Ordered to be Reported by Unanimous Consent.
+- 2012-07-11 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-07-19 — Placed on the House Calendar, Calendar No. 148.
+- 2012-07-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-608.
+- 2012-07-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-608.